My blog posts likely contain affiliate links, including for the Amazon Associates program.

 The reality is that Denali has an “open backcountry” policy (similar to Badlands National Park, if you’ve been there).
 This means that you can hike anywhere in the park, and it’s actually less harmful to the tundra and taiga ecosystems than building trails.
-(It’s also best to hike abreast instead of single file, if you’re hiking in a group.)
+(It’s also best to hike abreast instead of a single file, if you’re hiking in a group.)

 - Savage River Loop Trail – An easy, short, relatively flat 1.7-mile loop along the Savage River with a bridge at the far end.
 Popular and highly traversed.

 - Savage River Alpine Trail – A 4-mile one-way trail that connects between the Savage River and Mountain Vista day areas.
-Serious inclines on half, followed by descent on the other half – no matter which way you hike it.
+Serious inclines on half, followed by a descent on the other half – no matter which way you hike it.

 - Horseshoe Lake Trail – A moderately easy 2-mile loop trail that descends from the Visitor Center area to Horseshoe Lake and the banks of the Nenana River.
 Great for scenery and wildlife.